gents83/INOX/docs/src/INOX/building.md

 - **-load_file [path]**: \
     A path of a scene to load with path relative to `/data/` \
     As example could be `./data/blender_export/TestScene/TestScene.scene_data`

+## How to setup your marchine for Android platform

+Install AndroidSDK and NDK and setup environment variables (ANDROID_SDK_ROOT and ANDROID_NDK_ROOT).
+Going through Android Studio could be an easy win solution - just remember to go into SDK Manager and install then the Android NDK.

+Install cargo-apk with `cargo install cargo-apk`.

+Add desired android targets with `rustup target add <triple>`.

+Run `cargo apk run -p android-build` optionally with the flag `--target <triple>` for explicit target selection.

+## How to setup your marchine for Web platform

+Add wasm target with `rustup target add wasm32-unknown-unknown`

+Use Google Chrome Canary and enable `Unsafe WebGPU` in chrome://flags/